 Patrick Muchmore

 BM, University of Oklahoma.
-Composer/performer with performances throughout the United States; founding member of New York’s Anti-Social Music; theory and composition instructor at City College of New York.
-SLC, 2004–
+PhD, The Graduate Center of the City University of New York.
+Dissertation on the first five albums by Nine Inch Nails.
+Composer/performer, with performances throughout the United States and Ukraine; founding member of New York’s Anti-Social Music; theory and composition instructor at City College of New York.
+SLC, 2004-

 Undergraduate Courses 2024-2025